Last Amended July 2016

 Section 3: A Registered Member is defined as a Voting Member in attendance at a convention, who has been a Voting Member for at least ninety days prior to the convening of the convention and who has paid the registration fee.

-Section 4: Convention government shall be in accordance with the Convention Rules and Bylaws of the 1973 Convention as amended by subsequent conventions.
+Section 4: Convention government shall be in accordance with the Convention Rules and Bylaws adopted by the Convention.

 Section 6: Every Registered Member may become a Registered Delegate by and only by signing the statement, “I intend to be present for the debate and voting on proposed amendments to the Statement of Principles.”

-Article 8 Statement of Objectives and Election Platform
+Article 8 Statement of Policy and Election Platform

-Section 1: The Party shall adopt a Statement of Objectives in convention.
-Said Statement of Objectives shall include the Statement of Principles and an explanation of the policy which the Party would ultimately adopt as the Government of Canada in order to implement the Statement of Principles.
+Section 1: The Party shall adopt a Statement of Policy in convention.
+Said Statement of Policy shall include the Statement of Principles and an explanation of the policy which the Party would ultimately adopt as the Government of Canada in order to implement the Statement of Principles.

 Section 2: The Statement of Principles affirms that upon which the Libertarian Party of Canada is founded and by which it shall be sustained.
 The enduring importance of the Statement of Principles requires that it shall not be amended by a vote of less than seven-eighths of the Registered Delegates at a convention.

-Section 3: The Statement of Objectives, other than the statement of Principles, may be amended by a two-thirds vote of the Registered Members on the floor at a convention, provided that all members are given written notice of the motion(s), post-marked at least thirty days prior to the convening of that convention.
+Section 3: The Statement of Policy, other than the statement of Principles, may be amended by a two- thirds vote of the Registered Members on the floor at a convention, provided that all members are given written notice of the motion(s), post-marked at least thirty days prior to the convening of that convention.
 If such notice is not given, then the amendments must receive the support of seven-eighths of the Registered Members on the floor of the convention to succeed.

 Article 9 Constitutional Amendments